LIGHTS CAMERA ACTION: Kildare-made will premiere tonight on TV

 Winner of the Best Comedy Film at the Beloit 2021 International Film Festival, as well as the Best Feature Film at Birmingham 2020’s Film Festival (which showcases professional and independent films from across the globe) in 2020, this light-hearted, quirky film centres around Daniel Buckley.
 Following his father’s disappearance, nervous teenager DannyBoy must grow up quickly to manage his madcap family - especially his eccentric mother.
 In the 80’s, life was much simpler- no social media, no smartphones…just smartarses, good music, bad advice and even worse fashion...a perfect time to fall in love for Daniel.

-The producers say the authentic costumes and time-honoured music will take the viewer back in time as to “the exciting world of teenage romance.”
+The producers say the authentic costumes and time-honoured music will take teh viewer back in time as to “the exciting world of teenage romance.”

 It will also be available on the RTE Player for 30 days from the day of screening.